datakid/django-tutorial/tute_2.rst

       Applying texts.0002_auto_20150313_0456...
 OK

 Most of that looks like typical command line guff, but there aren't any errors, so let's presume it worked and go check.
+You should be able to add a colour to a SourceText in add or edit mode.

-First, we'll add the cover_colour to the *texts/admin.py* so that we can see it, then we will add it to the book we have.
+To see them in the list of SourceTexts, we'll add the cover_colour to the *texts/admin.py*.

 ::